 Malaysia is a rapidly modernising country with the capital Kuala Lumpur, epitomising it.
 With the Petronas Towers being built in the late 90’s creating an iconic skyscraper and world monument standing tall in the middle of the city, it is now surrounded by similar size buildings.

-The brand new Mereka 118 will be the second tallest building in the world when it opens in late 2023.
+The brand new Mereka 118 will be the second tallest building in the world when it fully opens in 2024.
 Smartphones are QR codes are everywhere with even the smallest hawker stall having the possibility to pay with their phone.

 Easy visa entry for many